MicrosoftDocs/azure-devops-docs/docs/services.md

 The following services are available as the target of service hooks.
 To learn about others apps and services that integrate with our Team Services or TFS, visit the [Visual Studio Marketplace](https://marketplace.visualstudio.com)

-For the lastest set of supported services, see [Integrate with service hooks](service-hooks/index.md)
+For the latest set of supported services, see [Integrate with service hooks](service-hooks/index.md)

 ### Cloud-hosted services based on usage